WaiKei1/creative_coding_blog/posts/week1.md

 - **frameCount**

-  Count how many frames have passed since the sktech started, increases by 1 per frame
+  Count how many frames have passed since the sketch started, increases by 1 per frame.
+The default frame rate is 60 (FPS), so 1 sec will have 60 frame counts.

 - **frameRate**